gbultman2/AWS_Cantrill_Training/README.md

 ```
 When running this command in us-east-2 on cloud shell, it will upload to the us-east-1 region bucket then replication will take place.
 The access point picks the closest region to upload.

 Note that access might not be immediate for users in Sydney when using the multi-region access point since replication takes a little bit.
+We could use RTC with an SLA of 15 minutes for additional cost.

 # Other Tasks Along the Way - Demos